-Name Default Range tacacs-server host < ip-addr > none n/a
+Name Default Range host < ip-addr > [key < key-string > none n/a

-This command specifies the IP address of a device running a TACACS+ server application.
-Optionally, it can also specify the unique, per-server encryption key to use when each assigned server has its own, unique key.
-For more on the encryption key, see "Using the Encryption Key" on page 4-23 and the documentation provided with your TACACS+ server application.
+Specifies the IP address of a device running a TACACS+ server application.
+Optionally, can also specify the unique, perserver encryption key to use when each assigned server has its own, unique key.
+For more on the encryption key, see "Using the Encryption Key" on page 5-23 and the documentation provided with your TACACS+ server application.